dehanli/sluaunreal/Plugins/slua_unreal/External/lua/README_ltrace.md

 - **CALL without RETURN**: Calls like `Test.lua:update(dt)` invoked from C++ each frame may appear as repeated CALLs without matching RETURN, if the return crosses the C/Lua boundary (RETURN not emitted by the Lua->C path).
 Function calls within Lua show paired CALL/RETURN.

 - **Explicit flush of table entry**: Entries are flushed immediately since I found in UE PIE Mode, `atexit` doesn't run when you stop PIE, without the explicit flush, some table entries are interrupted, leading to unknown symbols at runtime.

+- **Trace ID assignment at load time**: IDs are assigned when chunks are loaded so both source, precompiled bytecode, and runtime-generated chunks get unique `trace_id`s in the same run; compile-time-only IDs can’t cover dynamic chunks and may drift across builds.